What is MFI (Mean or Median Fluorescence Intensity) and how do I calculate it in FCS Express?

 Using Statistics in FCS Express to report MFI

 Once you have determined the appropriate statistic for MFI in your study, you can insert a statistics table to display the statistics of interest.
-Simply right click on a plot and choose the appropriate option to insert either Histogram StatisticsGate Statistics, or Quadrant Statistics.
+Simply right-click on a plot and choose the appropriate option to insert either Histogram StatisticsGate Statistics, or Quadrant Statistics.
 Additionally, integrated spreadsheets may be used to report MFI values.

-For univariate (1D) plots, such as histograms, you can choose to display either the Arithmetic Mean, the Geometric Mean, or the Median, for the X axis parameter.
+For univariate (1D) plots, such as histograms, you can choose to display either the Arithmetic Mean, the Geometric Mean, or the Median, for the X-axis parameter.

-For bivariate (2D) plots, you can select X Geometric MeanY Geometric MeanX Arithmetic MeanY Arithmetic MeanX Median, and Y Median, where X and Y represent the X and Y parameters which are being displayed in the 2D plot of interest.
+For bivariate (2D) plots, you can select X Geometric MeanY Geometric MeanX Arithmetic MeanY Arithmetic MeanX Median, and Y Median, where X and Y represent the X and Y parameters that are being displayed in the 2D plot of interest.

-These statistical tables can be formatted rather easily, by right clicking on the table and choosing the statistics of interest, or, by formatting the table.
+These statistical tables can be formatted rather easily, by right-clicking on the table and choosing the statistics of interest, or, by formatting the table.

 Spreadsheets and tokens can also be inserted in the analysis to quickly show a statistic of interest.